MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/strategy-for-content-and-3d-toolkit-ownership.md

 ﻿---
 title: Strategy for content and 3D Toolkit ownership
-description: Learn about controlling access to content in the 3D Toolkit ms.date: 03/09/2023 ms.topic: conceptual
+description: Learn about controlling access to guides content in the 3D Toolkit in a regulated industry ms.date: 03/09/2023 ms.topic: conceptual
 author: davepinch
 ms.author: davepinch
 ms-reviewer: m-hartmann
+ms.custom: bap-template
 ---

 # Strategy for content and 3D Toolkit ownership